Volland/mail-box-demo/README.md

 I have seen a lot 95% covered code but still a full of bugs.
 I prefer a pact integration test and one more docker with 'stimulator' that send a real request over scenario an then check result and compare dockerized DB.
 I still keen to do a popper tests.
+Dear reviewer . pls follow [Integration Test PR](https://github.com/Volland/mail-box-demo/pull/21)